-Ryder Hesjedal's Tour de Victoria is not a race; it is a supported ride.
+Ryder Hesjedal's Tour de Victoria is a fully supported ride, NOT a race.
 To ensure everyone has fun on the ride, all riders are responsible to understand how our ride works.
 Please read through all of the Guidelines and refer to the "How the Ride Works" section in the Rider's Bible (available pre-event).

 Helmets are mandatory.
 Cyclists must wear an approved, properly worn, cycling helmet while riding.